Three Pulitzer Prize-Winning Historians Aim To Put American Politics In Context

 Hardcover, 283 pages |purchase

-Joseph J. Ellis's American Dialogue also focuses on four titans in American history.
-Instead of Lincoln, Johnson, and the Roosevelts, he writes about Thomas Jefferson, John Adams, James Madison, and George Washington.
-While Goodwin and Meacham write about individual leadership, Ellis attempts to tackle modern-day societal problems like race, income inequality, and how America interacts with the world by homing in on how various founding fathers viewed those issues in their writings and actions.
+Ellis' American Dialogue also focuses on four titans in American history.
+Instead of Lincoln, Johnson, and the Roosevelts, he writes about Thomas Jefferson, John Adams, James Madison and George Washington.
+While Goodwin and Meacham write about individual leadership, Ellis attempts to tackle modern-day societal problems such as race, income inequality, and how America interacts with the world by homing in on how various founding fathers viewed those issues in their writings and actions.

 Each founder gets his own topic, followed by a corresponding chapter on current events.
 Ellis doesn't quite live up to the title's promise of a dialogue.
-The chapters on the founders are insightful, and clearly benefit from his deep knowledge of the men's lives, works, and his familiarity with seemingly every written word they ever produced.
-But the current events chapters are often unfocused, don't quite mesh with their related founder chapter, and often veer toward a rehash of liberal conventional wisdom.
+The chapters on the founders are insightful and clearly benefit from his deep knowledge of the men's lives, works and his familiarity with seemingly every written word they ever produced.
+But the current events chapters are often unfocused, don't quite mesh with their related founder chapter and often veer toward a rehash of liberal conventional wisdom.

-The book works best when Ellis contrasts the modern originalist reading of constitutional law with the political strategizing and negotiating that James Madison employed to get the document ratified.
+The book works best when Ellis contrasts the modern originalist reading of constitutional law with the political strategizing and negotiating that Madison employed to get the document ratified.
 Many contemporary conservative leaders — perhaps a majority of the Supreme Court — view the constitution as a set-in-stone decree from the Founders On High.
 But Ellis walks the reader through all the balls Madison was juggling as he advocated and negotiated at the Constitutional Convention, then orchestrated a long-distance whip operation to ensure enough states would ratify the document for it to go into effect.

 Take what most Americans now view as the most sacrosanct and wise aspect of the constitution: its Bill of Rights.
 Meacham refers to it in his book as "American scripture."
 But Ellis describes how the amendments were suggested as incentives for wavering states.
 Just as Senate Majority Leader Mitch McConnell's actions are often dictated by the demands of the undecided members of his Republican caucus, Madison was working to appease states skeptical of the entire endeavor.
 "The list of prospective amendments he compiled was drawn from the Virginia Constitution and the pool of amendments recommended by the ratifying conventions in those states where the margin of victory was provided by reluctant supporters," Ellis writes.

-The amount of initial amendments itself floated up and down to accommodate the political needs of coalition building and stakeholder input.
-Madison initially proposed nine, which the House of Representatives inflated to 17, which the Senate in turn reduced back to 12.
-Ten, of course, were ultimately approved.
+The amount of initial amendments floated up and down to accommodate the political needs of coalition building and stakeholder input.
+Madison initially proposed nine, which the House of Representatives inflated to 17, which the Senate in turn reduced to 12.
+Ten, of course, ultimately were approved.

 The book's chapters on race are its most muddled.
 It's not clear what point Ellis is trying to make about Jefferson.
 That's a bit understandable, of course.
 It's hard to fully comprehend how the man who wrote about the "self-evident" truth that "all men are created equal" could have overseen a plantation of slaves.
 As Ellis catalogs Jefferson's devolution from high-minded — if hypocritical — denunciations of the slave trade to an unabashed reactionary defense of its right to exist, he teeters between fierce moral condemnations and odd attempts at justifications.